xzoert/graphene/README.md

     $db->begin();

-Being in a transaction allows you to do all the stuff, having it reflected to the database while you are working with it while avoiding conflicts with concurrent write accesses.
-Furthermore it allows you to either commit (publish your chnges to the database) or rollback on error (and leave the database untouched).
+Being in a transaction allows you to do all the stuff, having it reflected to the database while working, but avoiding conflicts with other concurrent write accesses.
+Furthermore it allows you to either commit (publish your changes to the database) or rollback on error (and leave the database untouched).

 To commit / rollback use: